Ariana Grande: Achievements

-Having had 98 billion streams globally as of 2021, Grande is one of the most-streamed artists of all time and was the first female artist to surpass 90 billion streams.
+Having surpassed 98 billion streams globally as of 2021, Grande is one of the most-streamed artists of all time and was the first female artist to surpass 90 billion streams.
 She was the most-streamed female artist of the 2010s decade on Spotify, being the only woman in the overall top five.
-She was also the most-streamed female act on Apple Music as of 2019, and was the first female act to reach 3 billion total streams on the platform.
-In the US, Grande was the most-streamed female artist and fourth-most-streamed artist overall of the 2010s decade, across audio and video services; being the only woman and non-rapper in the top five.
-She became the most-streamed female artist of all time on Spotify in 2020, surpassing Rihanna, and held the record for over two years.
-As of 2025, Grande is the second-most-streamed woman and the seventh-most-streamed act on Spotify, with over 59 billion streams across all credits (including 50 billion streams as a lead artist).
-She is the second woman in the platform's history to have 40 and 50 billion streams.
+She was also the most-streamed female act of the 2010s decade on Apple Music, and was the first woman to reach three billion total streams on the platform.
+As of June 2026, she is the 12th-most-streamed artist on Apple Music.
+Grande was the fourth-most-streamed artist—and most-streamed female artist—of the 2010s decade, across audio and video streams in the US, being the only woman and non-rapper in the top five.
+She became the most-streamed female artist on Spotify in 2020, surpassing Rihanna, and held the record for over two years.
+As of April 2026, Grande is the second-most-streamed woman and the fifth-most-streamed act on Spotify, with over 69 billion streams across all credits.
+She is the second woman in the platform's history to surpass 60 billion total streams.
 Her songs and albums are some of the most-streamed of all time.
-Grande became the first woman with one and two billion streams with one album, 3.5 billion streams on three separate albums, and the first artist to have five albums with four billion streams.
-Grande has 21 songs that have surpassed over one billion streams on Spotify, making her the female artist with the most songs to have achieved the feat; she was the first woman to have 14 and 21 songs surpass the mark.
+Grande was the first woman with one and two billion streams with one album, 3.5 billion streams on three separate albums, and the first artist to have five albums with four billion streams on the platform.
+Grande has 22 songs with over one billion streams on Spotify, making her the female artist with the third-most songs to have achieved the feat; she was the first woman to have 14 and 22 tracks surpass the mark.
+Six of them have over two billion streams.
+Seven of her songs were included in Apple Music's "500 Most-Streamed Songs Of All Time" list in 2026, with "7 Rings" and "Thank U, Next" at numbers 19 and 22.

-In 2024, Grande became the first artist to have five albums with multiple songs over a billion streams on the streaming platform.
-That year, she also became the first woman with over 123 million monthly listeners on the app, achieving the highest number for a female act at the time.
-Grande is the sixth-most-followed artist and third-most-followed female artist on Spotify, with over 106 million followers; she is the fourth artist in the streaming service's history to surpass 100 million followers.
-Her 2014 single "Santa Tell Me" is the most-streamed Christmas song released in the 2010s—and third-most-streamed overall—on Spotify; the most successful holiday song released in the 21st century; and the eighth-most successful holiday song of all time.
-Grande is the third-most-subscribed female soloist on YouTube, with over 56 million subscribers.
+In December 2025, her monthly listeners on Spotify surpassed 126.8 million monthly listeners, a new record for a female act.
+She has also topped Spotify's monthly listener ranking the most times (5) among women.
+Grande is the eighth-most-followed artist and third-most-followed female act on Spotify, with over 115 million followers; she is the fourth artist in the streaming service's history to surpass 100 million followers.
+Her 2014 single "Santa Tell Me" is the most-streamed Christmas song released in the 2010s—and third-most-streamed overall—on Spotify; the most successful holiday song released in the 21st century; and the eighth-most-popular holiday song of all time.
+Grande is the third-most-subscribed female soloist on YouTube, with over 58 million subscribers.
 Eight of her music videos have surpassed over one billion views; two of them have received over two billion views on the app.